 As far as regularly changing your passwords goes, experts don’t think that this is particularly useful because most people only make small changes to their existing passwords (pretty easy for a hacker to figure out).

-Creating a strong password isn’t enough on its own to protect your information and accounts.
-You’ll need to safeguard them as well.
+Creating a strong password is just the first step in protecting your information and accounts.
+You need to safeguard them as well.

 Many websites require you set up security questions in case you forget your password and need to reset it.
 Like the password itself, it’s important to pick questions and answers that can’t be easily answered by others (your pet's name, mother's maiden name and high school could easily be guessed by someone who follows you on social media).